HL7/davinci-dtr/input/pagecontent/specification.md

   <table style="border: none; margin-bottom: 0px;">
     <tr><td style="width: 72px; border: none"><img src="Note.png" style="float: left; width:18px; height:18px; margin: 0px;">&nbsp;<b><span style="color:maroon;">NOTE:</span></b></td>
       <td style="border: none">
 Some payers may create Questionnaires that rely on code systems that require licensing for use where there isn’t already a cross-U.S. license in place (e.g., UB, CPT).
 In such cases, the payer, provider, and if necessary, the SMART on FHIR app vendor will need to have the relevant licenses to display, store, and retransmit the information captured.
-The expectations around licensing requirements should be established as part of the configuration process between the parties.
+The expectations around licensing requirements SHOULD be established as part of the configuration process between the parties.
       </td></tr>
   </table>
 </div><br>